code-iai/topic_relay/README.md

 already got its topic, no messages will be forwarded.
 The moment both topics are available (i.e., were published on at least once), the control flow works normally.

+Note that the message type on the relayed topic must be installed on the machine `topic_relay` runs on (as it calls `rosmsg md5` in order to find the MD5 sum for proper communication with the master).